Stay Safe Online

 Cyberbullying is not tolerated in any form at Wallington County Grammar School.
 Incidences of cyberbullying and e-Safety concerns will be dealt with using the School Behaviour Policy.

 All students are expected to behave in a manner which keeps both themselves and others safe online.
-You can view a copy of the Student Acceptable Usage Agreement (within the Home School Agreement) which outlines these expectations on the link below:

 Regular events planned and delivered by the e-Safety Ambassadors include:

 What to do if you or a Friend has an e-Safety or Cyberbullying Concern

 If you or a friend have experienced cyberbullying or have an e-Safety concern, try to stay calm.
 Do not delete any mobile phone, text message, email or screenshot evidence of the incident because this is important evidence.
 Remove yourself from the incident as quickly as possible and tell an adult what has happened straight away.